Ancient Olympia Private Half Day Tour from Katakolon Port

 Moussaka

-A layered dish of eggplant, minced meat, and béchamel sauce, baked to perfection.
+A traditional Greek dish made with layers of eggplant, minced meat, and béchamel sauce, baked to perfection.
+It's a hearty and flavorful dish that's a must-try for any visitor to Greece.

 Souvlaki